PasaOpasen/geneticalgorithm2-6.8.7/README.md

         break

-    select parents to crossover from last population and to put them to new population: select (elit count) best samples
+    select parents to crossover from last population and put them to new population: select (elit count) best samples
         select (parents count - elit count) random samples (by selection function)